kissinfiniter/kissinfiniter/README.md

 ## Hi there 👋
+- 👨‍💻 Crafting modern web solutions with React, Redux, and Express

+- 🔍 Exploring AWS services to create scalable and reliable applications

+- 🌐 Building full-stack apps with MongoDB and MySQL

+- 🛠️ Embracing TypeScript for robust and maintainable code

+- ⚡ Passion for serverless architecture and creating efficient APIs

+- 🌱 Diving into Rust to unlock new programming horizons

+-  📚 Lifelong learner and tech enthusiast

 <!--
 **kissinfiniter/kissinfiniter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.